isaaclyman/SuperTextAdventureMaker/README.md

 ## Technical stuff

 ### Goals
-This project should produce a Windows executable that is usable by people with little to no programming knowledge.
+This project should produce a Windows executable that is usable by people with no programming knowledge.
 It will do the following:
 - Recursively search text files in a given folder.
-All files ending in ".txt", ".text", or ".stam" will be concatenated together.
+All files ending in ".txt", ".text", or ".stam" will be concatenated together in memory.
 - Parse these files using a simple, proprietary syntax.
 - Provide human-readable error messages when unexpected syntax is discovered.
 - Interpret named scene descriptions, actions (with shortcut keys) and action results from the concatenated files.